Logic Level Courses (7th and 8th Grades)

 The Omnibus course covers history, literature, and theology.
 It leads students through the Great Works with sharp focus on the ideas rather than just the facts.
 This course is also designed to apply and further develop the students’ skills in composition, logic, theology, and aesthetics.
 Veritas Press’s Omnibus course curriculum will be used.
 7th through 12th graders will all be taught the same period of history.
 L1, L2 and R1 students will be taught using the Omnibus texts I-III.
 R2, R3 and R4 students will be using the Omnibus texts IV-VI.
 Students are in a rotation of Biblical and Classical Civilizations, Church Fathers through the Reformation, and Protestant Reformation through Modern Times.
 Then the cycle repeats every three years using literature that takes students deeper into the ideas born in each time period.
 Although writing assignments will be required of all students in all classes, specific writing instruction will be given in this class reinforcing the progymnasmata exercises to help prepare the student for classical rhetoric.
 The instructor will use a combination of sources to help students develop into confident and accomplished writers.

-Logic and the discipline of critical thinking teach students to think clearly and argue well.
+Logic and the disciplines of critical thinking and building a clear and well-supported argument teach students to think clearly and argue well.
 L1 students will study Formal Logic, the science of reasoning well.
-L2 students study the process of critical thinking and learn how to apply it to all aspects of their lives.
+L2 students study the process of critical thinking and argument building and learn how to apply it to all aspects of their lives.